 The Gómez & Gómez DLE Model is both comprehensive and detailed with a number of activities that take into account the academic and linguistic developmental growth of children developing their first language and adding a second language.
 For English dominant learners, language arts and mathematics supports their native language development PK-5th, while science and social studies is learned in the L2.
 Similarly, for Spanish dominant learners, science and social studies supports their native language development, while mathematics is learned in the L2.
 Note that there is a major change in the model as students move from first grade to second grade (indicated with dark black line) based on the need for addressing the greater academic demands of the upper grades and the ongoing biliteracy development of all learners.
 This line symbolizes that student’s level of bilingualism has matured and the need for second language instructional support is less critical.
 Of course, this does not imply that instruction should not continue to be meaningful and contextually supported, but rather that students are now bilingual, more confident and more readily follow directions and content area instruction in the L2.
 At this point, the model suggests that greater emphasis be placed on challenging students to use their second language, because they now have the capacity to do so.
 The model contains several key components designed to support the full development of content-area biliteracy.

-The model is unique in that: 1) it provides instruction of subject areas in only one of the two languages, 2) it calls for conceptual refinement activities that supports the L2 learner in respective subject area, 3) it promotes the development of content-area biliteracy by end of 5th grade, 4) it uses the concept of bilingual pairs for all classroom learning activities, 5) it requires the use of bilingual learning centers PK-1st grade, and bilingual resource centers beginning 2nd grade, and 6) it requires the use of the language of the day for all non-instructional school language used throughout the day by all students, parents and school staff.
+The model is unique in that: 1) it provides instruction of subject areas in only one of the two languages with ongoing "vocabulary enrichment" in the opposite language of instruction, 2) it calls for conceptual refinement activities that supports the learning of content in the L2 in respective subject area and promotes academic rigor PK-5th grade, 3) it promotes the development of content-area biliteracy by the end of 5th grade, 4) it uses the concept of bilingual pairs for increased student engagement in all classroom learning activities, 5) it uses bilingual learning centers PK-2nd grade, and bilingual research centers beginning 3rd grade, and 6) it requires the use of the language of the day for all non-instructional school language used throughout the day by all students, parents and school staff, and for focused vocabulary development activities (LOD Activities).

 Subjects Learned in One Language

 Unlike most 50/50 and 90/10 DLE models, this model does not call for instruction in all subjects areas in both languages.
 Instead, it requires that all learners regardless of language background learn certain subjects only in the minority language, while others are learned only in the majority language.
 The model’s philosophy is that children can indeed learn subject matter effectively in either their L1 or L2, given the use of appropriate instructional strategies and other activities that support, in particular, the L2 learner in the respective subject area.
 Note that PK-5th grade mathematics is learned in English by all participants, while Science and Social Studies is learned in Spanish.
-Language Arts is provided in child’s native language PK-1st grade and in both languages 1st-5th grade.
+Language Arts is provided in the child’s native language PK-1st grade and in both languages 2nd-5th grade (Note: Two-Way programs with strong L1 learners may opt to begin the two language arts beginning 1st grade).
 The underlying premise for subject area instruction in only one language is the need for consistency of vocabulary and conceptual development of that subject in the same language.
 The rationale is that by providing mathematics instruction in English only and science or social studies in Spanish only, developmental, conceptual and linguistic connections will facilitate student schema.
 This supports both the L1 and L2 learner, assuming the subject matter is made comprehensible through sheltered instruction strategies.
 There are additional reinforcement activities following each lesson learned in the L2, and the use of bilingual pairs or bilingual groups.
 This area also stresses that there is no translation or clarification in the L1 for all subject area instruction.

 Conceptual Refinement Supports L2 Learner & Academic Rigor